 May 23, 2016: A crowd of enthusiastic individuals joined Albany County to officially open the paved portion of the Albany County Helderberg Hudson Rail Trail.
 County Executive Daniel P. McCoy was joined by state and local officials, and MHLC Executive Director, Mark King.
 Three common themes were heard from the speakers; giving thanks to everyone involved in making the Rail Trail a reality; excitement and joy for this tremendous achievement; and the need to maintain momentum and energy for the Rail Trail and it’s continuous improvement.
 Visit our blog for photos and a description of the event.

 January 11, 2016: More than 130 enthusiastic people braved a cold snowy evening to learn about progress on the Albany County Helderberg Hudson Rail Trail.
 There was standing room only at the Cornell Cooperative Extension in Voorheesville, as representatives of Albany County discussed the progress and status of the project.
 County Public Works Commissioner Darrell Duncan, William Anslow, County Engineer, George Penn, Acting Director of Operations and Scott Siegel, Policy Analyst with the County Executive’s office spent nearly two hours providing details on the many aspects of the Albany County Helderberg Hudson Rail Trail project.
 Download the full meeting minutes.

 Donate to ACHH Rail Trail Completion

-If you would like to help us complete the Rail Trail, make a donation online today.
-All gifts are tax-deductible and are essential to conserve land forever.
+If you would like to support our work with the Rail Trail, make a donation online today.
+All gifts are tax-deductible.
 For more information or to donate over the phone, call MHLC at 518-436-6346.